 Labels and sleeves made of same materials as the main packaging body ensure it is properly detected during sorting steps and lower residue contamination of recyclates.
-Labels and sleeves made of other materials are acceptable if their coverage of packaging is limited and does not hinder the sorting process.
+Labels and sleeves made of other materials are acceptable if their coverage of packaging is limited and/or does not hinder the sorting process.

-Use of paper labels is depended on fiber-loss, the residues of which hamper recyclates quality.
+Use of paper labels is depended on fibre loss, the residues of which hamper recyclates quality.

-- ★ Same materials as container - PP, PET, PS, paper (without fibreloss) labels/sleeves if separable (density > 1g/cm3) - Labels/sleeves hindering the NIR detection, paper with fibreloss, non detachable PET labels
+- Same materials as container, if separable - PP, PET, PS, paper (without fibre loss) labels/sleeves if separable (density > 1g/cm3) - X Labels/sleeves hindering the NIR detection, paper with fibre loss, non detachable PET labels

 As is the case for colours, it is recommended to limit the use of inks (especially dark inks) on packaging to improve the quality of recyclates.
-For natural (or clear) packaging, the use of ink should be limited to only laser marks, production and best-before dates.
+For natural or white packaging, the use of ink should be limited to only laser marks, production and best-before dates.

-- + Laser marked

-Production or best-before date
+Laser marked Production or best-before date

-- Any other direct printing
+X Any other direct printing